ElectricDrill/AstraHealthDocs/DocFx/MD/workflows/damage.md

 ### Damage Step

 Each station in the pipeline is a `DamageStep` — an independent, composable unit of work that applies one focused transformation to the damage in flight.
-The five built-in steps cover the most common scenarios out of the box.
-If your game needs specialised behaviour — for example, a step that clamps the damage to a maximum value of 10% of the Max HP — you can implement a custom step by creating a class that inherits from [`DamageStep`](xref:ElectricDrill.AstraRpgHealth.Damage.CalculationPipeline.DamageStep) and implements `ProcessStep()`.
+The seven built-in steps cover the most common scenarios out of the box.
+If your game needs specialised behaviour — for example, a step that triggers a status effect when damage exceeds a certain threshold — you can implement a custom step by creating a class that inherits from [`DamageStep`](xref:ElectricDrill.AstraRpgHealth.Damage.CalculationPipeline.DamageStep) and implements `ProcessStep()`.

 Step order matters.
 Each step receives the output of the one before it, so a different arrangement of the same steps produces a different result.
 Placing a critical multiplier step before defensive steps amplifies the pre-mitigation damage; placing it after scales a lower, post-mitigation value.
 We will see how to compose and reorder steps from the Inspector in the [Damage Calculation Strategy](#damage-calculation-strategy) section.